 Mum and my sister stumbled across a field of hot pink Mai roses in May while visiting Grasse in France.
 They were looking for a jasmine farm at the time to make fragrances, they had to stop at the rose farm.
 They knocked on the door, and the farmer shared that he was harvesting the roses for Chanel for their No 5 fragrance.
 The farmer also shared that this Mai rose is not only great for scent making, it is also good for the skin.
 Distilled with artesian water, not alcohol, it's made into steam, which is then condensed back into liquid and the result is a healing vitamin C moisture, packed skin hydrator we now use as a skin mist.
 It's the core of the brand today, not only is it made using handcrafted, artisan process, which is something we love, it heals redness, the scent opens the heart Chakra, it centers you, it's soothing and calming.
 It's pure, expensive to make, but authentic.

 Alex Chantecaille at the North Pole, also with brother, photographer Philippe Chantecaille, at The Perfect World Foundation.
 Alex Chantecaille supporting Rainforest Alliance.
 Alex and Sylvia Chantecaille.
-Alex Chantecaille at Space for Giants, an international conservation organisation.
+Alex Chantecaille at Space for Giants to Alex Chantecaille at The David Sheldrick Wildlife Trust.

 Who do you support through your philanthropic endeavors?